 Certain plankton species of diatom phytoplankton can produce the neurotoxin domoic acid, which inspired the famous movie, The Birds, by Alfred Hitchcock

-When these species produce the toxin, it can be filtered through shellfish and accumulate throughout the food web.
-Ingestion in humans with symptoms such as seizures and permanent short-term memory loss.
+This neurotoxin can accumulate throughout the food web by shellfish and any other marine life that ingest phytoplankton.
+Ingestion in humans can be as severe as seizures and permanent short-term memory loss.
 It can also lead to confusion, disorientation, scratching, seizures, and death in marine life.

 In 2016, high domoic acid levels spanned from Long Island to Maine, where nearly 5 tons of shellfish were recalled.
 In Rhode Island, a precautionary closure that lasted for 26 days was issued for Narragansett Bay due to elevated domoic acid numbers.
 It was the first and only bay-wide closure, although abundant Pseudo-nitzschia have been observed for over 60 years.